 Mental Health and Trauma.

 Make recommendations to improve inadequate or failing professional responses to County Lines exploitation.

 Collaborate with charities and statutory services to enable necessary changes which will better safeguard County Lines affected children and young people, and their needs.

 Train and equip statutory and wider professionals including those listed below, to recognise signs of County Lines and gain a rare insight and understanding of the wider context of this exploitation.

 Police / Law Enforcement

 British Transport Police

-*Provide free signposting, support and advice for families directly involved in County Lines.
+*Provide free national advocacy and advice for families directly affected by County Lines exploitation.

 Campaign for change within the current multi-agency response to (C)CE.
 We founded and co-lead the NPIES Advisory Group (see separate tab) and are currently highlighting the disparity in statutory recognition and support within the Modern Slavery framework for British victims.

 Provide consultancy services on all aspects of (C)CE.